tarun8055/Pizza-Sales-Report/README.md

 ### **Impact / Contribution**

-- Helped create a supportive environment during the blood donation camp. <!-- add the location where you given -->
+- Contributed to saving lives and supporting medical emergencies through voluntary blood donation and by helping create a supportive environment during the blood donation camp organized at B. P. Poddar Institute of Management & Technology, Kolkata.
-- Actively participated in promoting a greener and cleaner surroundings.
+- Actively promoted environmental sustainability by participating in tree plantation activities, contributing to greener and cleaner surroundings within the local community.
-- Offered personal assistance to elder citizens, strengthening community bonds.
+- Strengthened community bonds through direct interaction and support to elderly citizens and underprivileged individuals.
+- Developed a deeper sense of empathy, social responsibility, and civic awareness through active community involvement.
-- Improved skills in communication, coordination, and social responsibility.
+- Enhanced interpersonal, communication, and coordination skills by working collaboratively in social initiatives and community programs.
 ### **Photos**

 <!-- add your photos below -->